colemickens/niche/README.md

 **stow**: I wish that `stow` had a proper `Provider` struct that could support `Kind()`, and `ConfigFields()->[]string`.
 And then the toplevel package should have `Providers()` or `Provider()`.
 Then there could be an interface `ConfigWithMap()` to take a `map[string]string`, etc.
 This would nicely increase the ability to make tooling around Stow itself.

-## code layout

-- `client.go`: code related interacting with the remote storage repo, including handling encrypting the config
-- `config.go`: the niche config structures and functions
-- `crypt.go`: code to convert our own keygroups into keygroups sops expects, and the code to call sops
-- `listen.go`: this is the code that listens on the domain socket
-- `narinfo.go`: functions to create narinfo files and generating a signature for a NAR path/archive
-- `nix.go`: functions that do `nix` commands or other store operations

 ## todo (pre-release)